 The game “15`000 Gray” was awarded the jury prize of the 100 ° Festival, invited to the Impulse Festival, nominated for the Best Off Festival of the Lower Saxony Foundation, and presented in Washington with the support of the Goethe-Institute.
 In 2012, machina eX, together with the FFT Düsseldorf, received the two-year “Doppelpass”-grant by the Federal Cultural Foundation, thereby realizing the project “Game ON Stage”.
 Their current game “Lessons of Leaking” has been invited to, among others, the International Summer Festival in Hamburg, the Sirenos Festival in Vilnius and the Transform Festival in Leeds. machina eX has realized numerous innovative theatre-games in Germany and abroad, e.g. for the festival Steirischer Herbst in Graz, Austria, and for the Goethe-Institut Budapest.
 Since 2015 they receive basic funding from the Berlin Senate.
-The current production “Bastion 2492” will premiere on 22nd June at the Festival Belluard Bollwerk International in Switzerland.
+The current production “Bastion 2492” premiered at the Festival Belluard Bollwerk International in Switzerland on 22nd June.

 machina eX was discussed by the Washington Post, Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, taz., Der Freitag, Neues Deutschland, Tagesspiegel, Deutschlandradio Kultur, Theater der Zeit, ARD, ZDF, Sat1, 3sat, arte, BR, WDR, rocketbeans TV, WASD, GEE, Rock Paper Shotgun, Kotaku and many more.